Zhongqin-Wang/Towards-Practical-WiFi-Sensing/README.md

 # 🚀 Towards-Practical-Wireless-Sensing
-Practical wireless sensing tools and pipelines designed for robust real-world applications.
+Practical wireless sensing pipelines designed for robust real-world applications.
 📌 **Code will be uploaded soon — stay tuned!**

 **Developed at:** University of Technology Sydney (UTS), Australia